#71051: CMF Series 28 Animals Review

 Dolphin Suit

-The Dolphin sits in the middle of the pack, and it is comfortable there.
+The Dolphin sits in the middle of the pack.
 The headwear mold has a built-in tail, which gives it more sculptural presence than the smaller headwear pieces, and the clam with the diamond accessory is a fun detail.
 The overall figure does not have the personality of the Frog or the Crocodile, but it is a well-executed design that will look good in a complete display.
 Not one that demands multiples.

 Rabbit Suit